Building a high-performance team involves more than just assembling a group of talented individuals.

 Define the purpose

 Clearly define the purpose of the team, including the overall outcome it has been brought together to achieve.
 What do you want to create, improve or change?
 What is the purpose of each person’s role in the team?
-Providing a clear, inspiring vision sets the foundation for successful teamwork, and helps guide the direction of the group when they face challenges and decisions.
+How does their individual role fit together with the other roles of the team, and how does the team contribute towards the organisation’s success?
+Providing a clear, inspiring vision sets the foundation for successful teamwork, and helps guide the direction of the group as they face challenges and make decisions.

 Determine the goals